aidos-lab/aidos-lab.github.io/content/contact.md

 We are located at the Pérolles Campus of the University of Fribourg.
 Here is a map&nbsp;(click for larger version):

 {{< figure src="/contact/how_to_find_us.jpg" link="/contact/how_to_find_us.jpg" width="100%" alt="Map of how to find the lab" caption="A map of the campus.
-We are located in the highlighted building, i.e. building PER 21.
-The campus can be reached by walking from the main station or by taking buses 1, 3, 8, 9, or 10 and exiting at Fribourg, Charmettes." >}}
+We are located in the highlighted building, i.e., building PER 21.
+The campus can be reached by walking from the main station or by taking buses 1, 3, 8, 9, or 234 and exiting at Fribourg, Charmettes." >}}

 # Join Us